Assaulting a Police Officer Defence Lawyers Sydney

 - The assault occurred while the victim was acting in the execution of his/her duty.

 An assault is the intentional or reckless application of force to the person of another.
-It is an act which intentionally or recklessly causes another person to apprehend immediate and unlawful violence, including words.
+It is an act that intentionally or recklessly causes another person to apprehend immediate and unlawful violence, including words.

 It is not necessary for the prosecution to prove that you knew that the victim was an officer on duty.
 An officer not acting within his formal work hours can be acting in the execution of his duty if the police officer’s conduct is connected to his functions as a police officer and he does not do anything outside the ambit of his duty.